rklymentiev/py-for-neuro/chapters/chapter6.md

 2. Make a boxplot with `CDR` levels on `x` axis and `nWBW` on the `y` axis to check the distribution.
 You will see that there are just two observations with `CDR = 2`.
 Filter them out from the DataFrame so they don't affect the result.
 3. Perform the ANOVA and establish the p-value.

-There is a function in `scipy.stats` module [`f_oneway()`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.f_oneway.html) which performs one-way ANOVA. however the result is just two objects: test statistic (*F*) and p-value.
-Alternative to that, there is an [`anova()`](https://pingouin-stats.org/generated/pingouin.anova.html) function (from `pingouin` package) which returns much more detailed outcome.
+There is a function in `scipy.stats` module [`f_oneway()`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.f_oneway.html) which performs one-way ANOVA.
+However, the result is just two objects: test statistic (*F*) and p-value.
+Alternative to that, there is an [`anova()`](https://pingouin-stats.org/generated/pingouin.anova.html) function (from `pingouin` package) which returns a much more detailed outcome.
 Include them all to compare the output and make a decision about the test.

 <codeblock id="06_02">